shaoweilin/shaoweilin.github.io/_posts/2021-03-22-variational-inference-for-latent-processes.md

 title: Variational inference for latent processes
 ---

 We introduce a information-theoretic objective, which is a form of relative entropy between a discriminative model and a generative model, for learning processes with latent variables.
-We discuss natural constraints on the discriminative and generative models, and the consequences of these constraints on passive/active learning and online/offline learning with limited/unlimited memory.
+We discuss natural constraints on the discriminative and generative models, and the consequences of these constraints on:

+- passive/active learning;
+- online/offline learning;
+- learning with limited/unlimited memory;
+- learning with limited/unlimited sensing.

 This post is a continuation from our series on [spiking networks, path integrals and motivic information](https://shaoweilin.github.io/motivic-information-path-integrals-and-spiking-networks/).